13Bytes/eInkCalendar/README.md

      ]
     ```

-   Is a list of dicts where the keys are:
+   Is a list of dicts, at least one must be filled, where the keys are:
 	- `URL` is the URL for the calendar (should be public)
 	- `calendar_name` is the name for displaying the calendar on the screen and
 	- `is_apple` is to indicate that Apple iCal is the provider of the url (solves some issues).

 - `CALDAV_CONTACT_USER = "louis"` Username for logging into your CALDAV contact-list.